Abhishek-singh88/Service-Ledger/README.md

 - Testnet-only (Arbitrum Sepolia); do not use with real funds.
 - UI does not yet handle:
   - Partial failures of RPC providers beyond basic retries.
-  - Very large numbers of voucher IDs (though the dynamic approach is future-proof).
 - Business registration uses a placeholder metadata URI (`ipfs://business-metadata`) – this can be extended with real business profiles.

 ---